varunsridharan/action-gitea-mirror/README.md

 ## Why Github Action ?
 Can't This Script Run Inside Selfhosted Instance ?
-Yes this script [Github > Gitea Mirror](ggms) Can be ran inside the selfhosted instance. but i created this action for few reasons
+Yes this script [Github > Gitea Mirror][ggms] Can be ran inside the selfhosted instance. but i created this action for few reasons

 * This action can be used for ppl how are not tech savvy
-* Personally i wanted to remove resource used by [Github > Gitea Mirror](ggms) Script
+* Personally i wanted to remove resource used by [Github > Gitea Mirror][ggms] Script
 * I think that there are some advantages when calling GithubAPI Inside an Github Action